snowplow-archive/snowplow.github.com/_posts/2015-06-02-schema-guru-0.1.0-released-for-deriving-json-schemas-from-jsons.md

 * A web UI with ability to adjust you schema
 * Support for other output formats such as [Avro] [avro]
 * Enum detection
-* Warnings about suspiciously similar keys
+* Warnings about suspiciously-similar keys
 * Auto-submitting generated schemas to your [Iglu] [repository]
 * Outputting [self-descring JSON Schemas] [self-describing-jsons]
 * Running Schema Guru as a Spark job on JSON collections in Amazon S3 (thanks to semigroups)